The Gabba Ward

 The Gabba Ward is a Brisbane City Council ward covering Woolloongabba, Dutton Park, East Brisbane, Highgate Hill, Kangaroo Point, South Brisbane and West End.

+This was the first ward ever won by the Queensland Greens.
+It is currently held by Trina Massey, who succeeded Jonathan Sriranganathan in 2023 and was elected in her own right in 2024.

+History

 Greens candidate Jonathan Sriranganathan (then known as Sri) won the ward in 2016, with a 14% gain in primary votes.
-The ward was retained by the Greens at the 2020 election, with a swing towards incumbent Greens councillor Jonathan Sriranganathan of 12.4% in first preference votes, achieving a total of 62.3% of two-party preferred votes.
+The ward was retained by the Greens at the 2020 election, with a swing towards Sriranganathan of 12.4% in first preference votes, achieving a total of 62.3% of two-party preferred votes.